unicef-drp/Solr_Search/README.md

 [link](https://solr-helix.unicef.org/solr/IndicatorsData/select?fl=*%2C%5Bchild%20limit=50%5D&q=%2B_nest_path_%3A%22%2FDisaggregations%22%20%2BDATA_SOURCE%3A%22Living%20Conditions%20Survey%202013-14%22)

-When disaggregations are not available but total value is available, the data source is represented as an attribute of the ROOT element, together with the value.
+When disaggregations are not available but the total value is available, the data source is represented as an attribute of the ROOT element, together with the value.
 To discover all indicators having a data source for their total value, we can query Solr in two ways:

 q